BroadbandForum/usp-test/07-websocket.md

 ### Test Procedure

-1. Configure he controller to not include the `Sec-WebSocket-Protocol` when opening new WebSocket connections.
+1. Configure the controller to not include the `Sec-WebSocket-Protocol` when opening new WebSocket connections.
 2. Reboot the EUT
 3. Attempt to start a WebSocket connection to the EUT.